oscarlai1998/tp/docs/UserGuide.md

 > - You cannot change the module type and code as iGraduate uses them to identify the modules.
 If you would like to remove the modules, use the [`delete` command](#delete-existing-module-delete) instead.
 > - You can only update a module's grade if the module has been completed (see [`done` command](#mark-a-module-as-complete-done)).
-> - If a grade is entered for an incomplete module, no grades will be added but the rest of the information in the command (if any) will be updated.
+> - You cannot update the grade of an incomplete module.
 > - Although all parameters are optional, the update command requires at least 1 parameter to be used.
 > - Module codes are **case-insensitive**.
 This means that module codes like `CS2102` and `cs2102` are considered the same.

 **Example of Usage(s) and Expected Outcome(s):**

-The following section outlines some of the usages of the `update` command and its expected output(s).
+The following section outlines some usages of the `update` command and its expected output(s).

 `update CS2106 -n Introduction to Operating Systems -mc 4 -g A -p CS1010,CS2100`